-• A machine with MariaDB server version 10.1.2 or higher installed and running convenient or familiar method.
-For example the MariaDB SQL command to create a new database called 'ea1558' is: > create schema 'ea1558'; 1.
+• A machine with MariaDB server version 10.1.2 or higher installed and running create schema 'ea1558'; 1.
 2 Open your SQL management console of choice (such as HeidiSQL) and connect to the new database.
 1. 3 Download EASchema_1558_MySQL.sql from the Sparx Systems website and open it in your SQL management console of choice.
 1. 4 Run EASchema_1558_MySQL.sql to create the required database tables.